Bachelor of Fine Arts in Art

 or ART 406 ART AND COMMUNITY

-In consultation with art advisor, choose three of the following courses:
+In consultation with art advisor, choose three or four of the following courses:

 CERAMICS I